Diffuse neutrino flux from relativistic reconnection in AGN coronae: Introduction

-In this Letter, we calculate the diffuse neutrino flux arising from non-jetted AGN based on the magnetic reconnection coronal model introduced by \cite{2024ApJ...961L..14F,karavola_neutrino_2025}.
-Protons are accelerated in magnetospheric current sheets and obtain on average an energy $E_{\rm p} \sim \sigma_{\rm p} m_{\rm p} c^2$ \citep{com2024, hakobyan_reconnection-driven_2025} where $\sigma_{\rm p}=B^2/(4\pi n_{\rm p} m_{\rm p} c^2) \gg 1$ is the proton plasma magnetization; here, $B$ is the magnetic field strength and $n_{\rm p}$ is the number density of non-relativistic protons in the corona.
-Relativistic protons interact with coronal X-ray photons producing pions.
-Neutrinos with a typical energy $E_{\nu} \sim E_{\rm p}/20$ are subsequently produced through the decays of pions and muons.
-Our model is characterized by three key parameters: the proton plasma magnetization $\sigma_{\rm p}$, the coronal X-ray luminosity $L_{\rm X}$, and the coronal radius $R$ (or equivalently the black hole mass $M$).
-The neutrino spectrum from an individual source depends primarily on $\sigma_{\rm p}$ and on the ratio $L_{\rm X}/R$, which expresses the coronal photon compactness.
-This ratio is equivalent to $L_{\rm X}/M$ if all coronae have the same size in terms of the gravitational radius, which is defined as $r_{\rm g} = GM/c^2$.
-We couple this single-source model with an AGN mock catalog \citep{georgakakis_forward_2020} to compute the cumulative neutrino flux from AGN coronae up to redshift $z = 4$.
-We show that the observed diffuse neutrino flux in the 1 TeV--1 PeV range can be naturally reproduced if $\sim$10\% of the AGN coronae have $\sigma_{\rm p} \sim 10^5$, while the rest are distributed over a range of lower magnetizations.
+In this paper, we calculate the diffuse neutrino flux arising from non-jetted AGNs based on the magnetic reconnection coronal model introduced by \cite{fiorillo_reconnection_2024,karavola_neutrino_2025}.
+In this model, protons are accelerated in magnetospheric current sheets and on average obtain an energy of $E_{\rm p} \sim \sigma_{\rm p} m_{\rm p} c^2$ \citep{com2024, sironi_25, hakobyan_reconnection-driven_2025}, where $\sigma_{\rm p}=B^2/(4\pi n_{\rm p} m_{\rm p} c^2) \gg 1$ is the proton plasma magnetization; here, $B$ is the magnetic field strength and $n_{\rm p}$ is the number density of non-relativistic protons in the corona.
+Relativistic protons interact with coronal X-ray photons, producing pions.
+Neutrinos with a typical energy of $E_{\nu} \sim E_{\rm p}/20$ are subsequently produced through the decays of pions and muons.
+Our model is characterized by three key parameters: the proton plasma magnetization ($\sigma_{\rm p}$), the coronal X-ray luminosity ($L_{\rm X}$), and the coronal radius ($R$; or equivalently the black hole mass, $M$).
+We coupled this single-source model with an AGN mock catalog \citep{georgakakis_forward_2020} to compute the cumulative neutrino flux from AGN coronae up to redshift $z = 4$.
+We show that the observed diffuse neutrino flux in the 1 TeV--1 PeV range can be naturally reproduced if $\sim$10\% of the AGN coronae have $\sigma_{\rm p} \sim 10^5$, while the rest are distributed over a range of lower magnetizations.\footnote{To date, $\sigma_{\rm p}$ has not been directly constrained by observations and is therefore usually inferred through modeling.}